Europe Travel Guide: Top Cities, Routes, and Tips

 If you want to lie on the beach, go to Italy, Spain, or Bulgaria.
 If you like luxury excursions, go to France, Germany, or Great Britain.
 Are you in search of a one-of-a-kind food experience?
 Then, welcome to Greece and Italy.
 And, if you dream of partying hard, go to the French Riviera, Ibiza, or Monte Carlo.
 See, Europe has it all!

 Europe is usually divided into Northern and Southern, Western and Eastern, and Central.
-When it comes to planning a vacation in Europe, it can be quite hard to decide where to go.
+When planning a vacation in Europe, deciding where to go can be pretty hard.
 To help you choose which one (or ones) you want to go to, here is our list of the best European destinations.

 Getting Around Europe